x12q/kotlin-randomizer/README.md

 Generate random instance of (kinda) any class, interface, object, and enum, for testing and prototyping.

+:warning: **If you are using mobile browser**: Be very careful here!

+## :construction: :construction: :construction: Work in progress :construction: :construction: :construction:

 ⚠️ Note:
 - It is noted that, this library is best used to randomize classes that only contain data.